Droid Turbo 2

-The Moto X Force is a high-end Android smartphone made by Motorola Mobility.
-Inside the United States, it is branded as the Droid Turbo 2, available exclusively in the United States for the Verizon Droid brand.
+The Droid Turbo 2 and Moto X Force are high-end Android smartphones made by Motorola Mobility.
+The Droid Turbo 2 is exclusively sold in the United States with Verizon Droid brand, while the Moto X Force is available globally.
 It was released on October 27, 2015.
 The phone is marketed as having "the world's first shatterproof screen."

 The Droid Turbo 2 would be one of the last smartphones to carry the Droid branding with Verizon.

 Hardware

 The Moto X Force features a 2 GHz and 1.5 GHz octa-core Snapdragon 810 processor, 3 gigabytes of RAM, 32 or 64 gigabytes of internal storage which can be expanded up to 2 terabytes with a MicroSD card.
 It has a 5.4-inch AMOLED display, a 3,760 mAh battery as well as support for Motorola's TurboPower and Qualcomm Quick Charge 2.0, as well as PMA and Qi wireless charging standards, and a 21-megapixel main camera flanked by a 5 MP front camera with a flash.

 This was the first Droid phone to be customizable through Motorola's Motomaker service, which allows customers to select various materials such as soft touch plastic, Ballistic Nylon from the original Droid Turbo, pebbled Horween leather and Saffiano leather, as well as aluminum frame, screen bezel and accent colors.
 The service also allows users to add a custom greeting which shows up during the Moto X Force's initial startup screen, and customers who choose the pebbled leather backs can also get a custom engraving.
 The 64 GB version comes with a free "Design Refresh" which allows owners to trade in their phone for a newly designed one within a year of the original purchase date.
 This is also the first Droid device since the Motorola Droid X2 that does not feature a DuPont Kevlar backing, a Motorola Droid trademark that started with the original Droid Razr.